 There are several different types of defenses to the crime of manslaughter.
 Please speak to an experienced criminal defense attorney to learn if any of them are available in your specific situation.

 Manslaughter in Texas is a second degree felony.
 This charge will typically carry a sentence of between two and twenty years in a state prison and/or a fine of no more than $10,000.

 Note: State laws are always subject to change through the passage of new legislation, rulings in the higher courts (including federal decisions), ballot initiatives, and other means.
 While we strive to provide the most current information available, please consult an attorney or conduct your own legal research to verify the state law(s) you are researching.

-If you are charged with a crime relating to the loss of human life you have a lot on your hands.
+If you are charged with a crime relating to the loss of human life, you have a lot on your hands.
 The seriousness of a manslaughter charge means that you'll need a carefully planned defense strategy.
-Contact a local attorney for a free initial case assessment to discuss how they can help ensure that the unfortunate circumstances that took someone's life don't end up ruining yours as well.
+Contact an experienced Texas defense attorney and learn how they can help ensure that the unfortunate circumstances that took someone's life don't end up ruining yours as well.